 four marriages are written about: Elizabeth and Darcy, Jane and Bentley, Lydia and

-Wickham, Charlotte, and Collins.
+Wickham, and Charlotte, and Collins.

 Darcy is proud and arrogant; Elizabeth is